Kilgore College

 Kilgore College (KC) is a public community college in Kilgore, Texas.
 It has an annual enrollment in excess of 5,000 students and is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
 The college was established in 1935 at the height of the East Texas oil boom, and as such, is home to the East Texas Oil Museum which houses a large collection of memorabilia documenting this period of Texas history.
-It is also famous for having the first ever dance-drill team, the Kilgore College Rangerettes.
-The Rangerettes began in 1940 under the direction of the late Gussie Nell Davis Gussie Nell Davis as a first-of-their kind and have spurred a multi-billion dollar dance team industry.
+It is also famous for having the first ever dance-drill team, the Kilgore College Rangerettes, which began in 1940 under the direction of Gussie Nell Davis.

+History

+The East Texas oil boom that started near Kilgore in late 1930 generated large amounts of revenue that made it possible to establish a community college.
+W.L.
+Dodson, superintendent of the local Kilgore school district, brought B. E. Masters, then president of Amarillo Junior College, to Kilgore in the spring of 1935 to assist in creating the college.
+The college was established in August of that year, with Dodson named as the first president, and Masters as the first dean.
+College classes began that fall with 11 faculty members and 229 students temporarily using the Kilgore public school facilities.

 Academics

 In addition to preparing students for undergraduate degrees that are completed at 4-year colleges and universities, KC's programs also include continuing education, medical training and short-term and long-term workforce training.
-The college offers Associate in Arts and Associate in Applied Science degrees, as well as tech prep and certificate programs including welding, corrosion technology, process technology, surgical technology, pharmacy technology and much more.
+The college offers Associate in Arts and Associate in Applied Science degrees, as well as tech prep and certificate programs.

+Athletics

+KC fields teams in four sports: